-7 Pro Tips for Surviving the Awkward Grow-Out Hair Phase
+8 Pro Tips for Surviving the Awkward Grow-Out Hair Phase

 Trim Regularly

-Although it may feel as though you’re moving backwards, Outen says regular trims help rid the hair of split ends, thus fostering healthier growth.
+Although it may feel as though you’re moving backward, Outen says regular trims help rid the hair of split ends, thus fostering healthier growth.

-“At some point you will need a cut / shape for your hair to grow out in,” she says.
+“At some point, you will need a cut/shape for your hair to grow out in,” she says.
 “Growing out doesn’t have to be awful the whole time.
-You can get to the point where you can get your layers all the same length…or you may be growing out a crop and actually need to have layers to give the grow-out a shape.”
+You can get to the point where you can get your layers all the same length … or you may be growing out a crop and actually need to have layers to give the grow-out a shape.”

 Focus on Strength

-It doesn’t matter what state your hair is currently in; do everything in your power to keep it healthy and strong.
-Lindsay recommends regular hair treatments such as a L’Oreal Professionnel Powermix to add moisture or a heat protectant like L’Oreal Professionnel Serie Expert Vitamino Color 10 in 1 every time you style or re-style.
+It doesn’t matter what state your hair is currently in, do everything in your power to keep it healthy and strong.
+Lindsay recommends regular hair treatments such as a L’Oreal Professionnel Powermix to add moisture or a heat protectant such as L’Oreal Professionnel Serie Expert Vitamino Color 10 in 1 every time you style or restyle.

 “Minimize friction when you brush or comb,” she adds.
 “Don’t make the journey longer than it needs to be by weakening those hair strands and causing split ends.”